-The web tool will be shared to the root level of your portal content and to the hosting server of your ArcGIS Enterprise portal.
+The web tool will be shared to the root level of My Content in your portal and to the hosting server of your ArcGIS Enterprise portal.

 - Under Share with, check the check box next to the name of your ArcGIS Enterprise organization.